oasis-tcs/openc2-jadn/jadn-v1.0-wd01.md

     Member$email = String /email           // Tool-generated type definition.

 ### 3.3.2 Field Multiplicity
 Fields may be defined to have multiple values of the same type.
-Simplifying converts each field that can have more than one value to a separate ArrayOf type.
+Unfolding converts each field that can have more than one value to a separate ArrayOf type.
 The minimum and maximum cardinality (minc and maxc) FieldOptions ([Section 3.2.2](#322-field-options)) are moved from FieldOptions to the minimum and maximum size (minv and maxv) TypeOptions of the new ArrayOf type, except that if minc is 0